alessandrodondarini/tweet-virality-prediction/README.md

 Using a **quartile-based division**, we classify tweet virality into four categories:
 `unpopular`, `average`, `popular`, and `super popular`.

-We then perform **feature engineering** to uncover potential hidden features in the tweets, such as:
+We then perform exploratory data analysis by plotting the distributions of relevant features, and conduct feature engineering to uncover potential hidden patterns in the tweets, such as:

 - tweet length
 - number of hashtags
 - number of mentions